 September 14th, 2011- FCC Orders additional test of LightSquared service

 The Federal Communications Commission is requiring additional testing of the impact of the new broadband service being developed by LightSquared LLC on GPS.
 Working in conjunction with the National Telecommunications and Information Administration, LightSquared must resolve GPS interference concerns satisfactorily before commencing service.
-Click here to see a full copy of the notice.

 August 1, 2011 - Comment period closed on LightSquared proposalThe comment period for the technical working group report on the LightSquared proposal and its impact on GPS has closed.
 Reply comments to issues raised in these original comments can be filed until August 15th.